Ecc3ntr1cSage/Ecc3ntr1cSage/README.md

 Dark Mode enjoyer, like to read docs.
 ------------------------------------

-My background is Software Engineering.
-My goal in life is to explore every angle of tech.
-Currently working in AI Data QA while secretly building an AI startup to satisfy my coding addiction.
+Full-stack dev with extra obsession for system design and clean architecture.
+Currently working in AI Data QA, while secretly building an AI startup on the side.

 * 🌍  I'm based in Kuala Lumpur
 * 🚀  I'm currently working on [Lofy Assistant](http://lofy-ai.com)